 - Porosity vs Permeability of all measurements in the reservoir

 - Petrography thin section descriptions, photo micro-graphs, xrd

 The challenge is taking the core based petrophysical model and apply it to well log measurements for greater reservoir coverage in non cored wells.
 For this model to be successful, NMR log data is required to apply this pore morphology based model and Purcell-Ruth permeability.

 Core plug NMR measurements are used to determine if the same information provided by capillary pressure is present in the T2 surface relaxation measurement.
 The lower left image in figure 6 is a core plug T2 pore size distribution along with it’s corresponding cumulative distribution.
 The next image is the MICP measured capillary pressure effective pore size distribution and cumulative which are nearly identical.
 The T2 distribution is converted from the time domain to length scale making use of the relationship of surface area to pore volume ratio with surface relaxivity.
 Now a comparison of the NMR and MICP are shown in the third image in microns.
 The last step shows that the Windland r35 derived from NMR is the same as that from MICP.
 We can now apply the model to NMR well log measurements.

-For a more complete review of this topic, please fill out the request form below if you would like to receive the New Zealand Petroleum Conference 2018 presentation.
+For a more complete review of this topic, please send me an email if you would like to receive the New Zealand Petroleum Conference 2018 presentation.